joshuaalpuerto/api-top-active-user/README.md

 6. Run the application in production mode with `npm run start`
 7. Access `http://localhost:<PORT>/api/<VERSION>` and you're ready to go!
     > http://localhost:4000/api/v1
+8. Documents are available at `http://localhost:4000/docs` thru **swagger**.
+This can be accessed once you have a server running.
+You can also play around with the api using the `UI` simply clicking **Try it out** button on each endpoint.
+Awesome right?

 ### Database Setup (Development)